bpevs/blog-o-matic/packages/blog-o-matic/README.md

 Should have a simple static server for use during the development process.
 This will serve the built files that Blog-o-Matic deploys to the static file server, so you can preview it in the form of a website.

 4. **Should publish static files**
 Blog-o-Matic should be able to build and publish any combination of md, html, and minified resources to a static file server.
-Should keep track of file creation, and have some basic presets for publishing (scp, AWS, export to file, etc)
+Should keep track of file creation, and have some basic presets for publishing (S3, export to file, etc)

 More detailed example usage is found in each individual package:
 - [CLI Tool](./packages/cli)